 Container Library URI from which to download.
-By default the container
+By default, the container

 will be converted to a compressed, read-only SIF.
 If you want your

-container in a writable format use the
+container in a writable format, use the

-a sandbox) you can do so with the
+sandbox) you can do so with the

-$ sudo apptainer build --sandbox alpine/ docker://alpine
+$ apptainer build --sandbox alpine/ docker://alpine

 The resulting directory operates just like a container in a SIF file.
 To

-make changes within the container, use the
+make persistent changes within the sandbox container, use the

---writable flag when you
+--writable flag when you invoke your container.

-$ sudo apptainer shell --writable alpine/
+$ apptainer shell --writable alpine/

 Converting containers from one format to another